qaptivator/plainimg2/README.md

 - [ ] add the image basename when an image is opened to the window's title
 - [ ] possibly make an .msi installer
 - [ ] make the app notify you if it couldnt open an app instead of just silencing it
+- [ ] fix the fact that sometimes, when you resize window to image, it just doesnt properly resize, and it keeps on resizing